eVocaTiv/ZentorsUI/README.md

 ## Some of the features of the login.
 ### Alerts
-Informative alerts at the bottom of the form for failed login & register.
-Fitting in with the monochromatic color scheme, these placate the user's state of mind.
+Informative alerts at the bottom of the form for failed login & register attempts.
 <p align="center"><img src="screenshots/Zentors Login Error.JPG" /></p>

-### An elegant register portal
+### An simplistic register portal
 A simplistic register / login portal switchable at the click of a button.
 Descriptive with placeholders & buttons with ample areas and spacing for a fluent user experience.
 <p align="center"><img src="screenshots/Zentors Login Screenshot.JPG" /></p>
 A customized switch for mentor / mentee login which lets the user know clearly with a cyan background.